open-compensation-token-license/license-token-website/wikisrc/blockchain-project-bootstrapping.md

 ### 8. Utilizing Incubators and Accelerators

 Participating in blockchain-focused incubators and accelerators provides mentorship, resources, and network access.
 Though there may be processes and equity trade-offs, the benefits—such as access to robust support systems—often outweigh initial investments.
+For insights on blockchain accelerators, see [blockchain startup accelerators](https://www.license-token.com/wiki/blockchain-startup-accelerators).

 ### 9. Frugality and Financial Discipline